MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

 ### 2025-09-17
+Today I started reading The Diary of Anne Frank.
+It immediately drew me in — she’s blunt, even a bit rude at times, and I really like that honesty.

+### 2025-09-17
 I have registered for a 10-day Vipassana meditation course, which will take place from September 24 to October 5 at Chùa Y Sơn (Đồng Nai).
 Course schedules and updates are frequently posted [here](https://www.dhamma.org/vi/schedules/noncenter/vn), with sessions available in many provinces across Vietnam.
 My meditation site is about 20 km from my rented house.

 Course guidelines [here](https://github.com/MPhuongLe/blog.hocnoi/blob/main/_posts/Vipassana.pdf).